laravel/docs/upgrade.md

 Secondly, the `App\Services\Registrar` class used in Laravel 5.0 is no longer needed.
 You can simply copy and paste your `validator` and `create` method from this class directly into your `AuthController`.
 No other changes should need to be made to these methods; however, you should be sure to import the `Validator` facade and your `User` model at the top of your `AuthController`.

+#### Password Controller

+The included `PasswordController` no longer requires any dependencies in its constructor.
+You may remove both of the dependencies that were required under 5.0.

 ### Validation

 If you are overriding the `formatValidationErrors` method on your base controller class, you should now type-hint the `Illuminate\Contracts\Validation\Validator` contract instead of the concrete `Illuminate\Validation\Validator` instance.